 It’s easy to focus on all the ways he’s misbehaving, but beneath the tantrums and smirks are valid reasons driving him to behave this way.

-Could he be tired from a long shopping trip, or feeling ignored amid all the chores and errands left to do?
+Could he be tired from having shopped at lots of places already, or feeling ignored amid all the chores and errands left to do?
 Has he had a chance to get his energy out, or has he been cooped up too long?
 Could this be a deeper reaction to the new baby, or is he testing his limits as all toddlers do?

 Begin your conversation with empathy: “I know you didn’t want to come to the grocery with me today.
-I’d be mad too if I had to do something I didn’t want to do,” or “It’s hard when you want to play but I keep telling you to stop, isn’t it?”
+I’d be mad too if I had to do something I didn’t want to do.”
+Or “It’s hard when you want to play but I keep telling you to stop, isn’t it?”
+Or “You seem tired.
+Let’s make this quick so we can go home.”

-Empathy helps you better understand him, while crumbling any defenses he may feel toward you as well.
+Acknowledging your child’s feelings helps you better understand him, while crumbling the natural defiance he may feel toward you as well.

-Free download: Join my newsletter and download my PDF, The Power of Empathy!
-Learn how to prevent power struggles and better connect with your kids, all by understanding their perspective.
+Free resource: Kids’ behaviors can push parents’ buttons, don’t you think?
+Join my newsletter and grab The Power of Empathy!
+Learn how to prevent power struggles and better connect with him, all by understanding his perspective.
 Get it below—at no cost to you:

 2. Keep your toddler engaged during your outing